What are food allergens?

 1. Distinguish Between Allergen and Non-Allergen Foods: Implement colour-coded tools and separate storage areas to minimise the risk of accidental cross-contamination.

-2. Use Dedicated Equipment Invest in specific cutting boards, knives, and cookware for allergen-free cooking.
+2. Use Dedicated Equipment: Invest in specific cutting boards, knives, and cookware for allergen-free cooking.
 Clearly label these items to avoid mix-ups.

 3. Store Allergen-Free Foods Safely: Store allergen-free foods in designated containers to prevent accidental exposure.